CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 * How performant must the code be?
 * What is missing from the task description?
 * Are there third-party stakeholders who should be consulted?
+* What assumptions are you making?
+  * Do these assumptions need to be validated by anyone else on the team?

 ### Actions